acemtp/meteor-tap/README.md

 JS: Meteor.subscribe('taps');
 ```

-* pub/sub all users, only needed fields
+* pub/sub all users but only mandatory fields

 ```
 JS (server):